-It has been shown that oxytocin and prostaglandin E (PGE) hormones effectively dilate the cervix and increase the pregnancy rate (Khalifa, Sayre, & Lewis, 1992; Wulster-Radcliffe, Costine & Lewis, 1999).
-In the luteal phase, they have no effect and result in minimal damage or injury when passages of AI pipettes into the cervix (Masoudi et al., 2017).
+It has been shown that oxytocin and prostaglandin E (PGE) hormones effectively dilate the cervix and increase the pregnancy rate (Khalifa, Sayre, & Lewis,1992; Wulster-Radcliffe, Costine, & Lewis, 1999).
+In the luteal phase, they have no effect and result in minimal damage or injury from passage of an AI pipette into the cervix (Masoudi et al., 2017).
 Pipette passage through the cervix is facilitated by oxytocin, allowing for an intrauterine supply of semen.
 Oxytocin aids the pipette's passage past the cervix and sperm deposit within the uterus.
-It was also found that the processes of transcervical (TC) embryo transfer (ET) in sheep improved considerably, increasing cervical dilatation, exogenous estradiol-17 beta (E2), and oxytocin (OT) (Wulster-Radcliffe, Costine & Lewis, 1999).
-Masoudi et al., (2017) found the highest cervical dilation (90%) and (100%) in OT and E2+OT groups with the highest pregnancy of 60 and 65% of fat-tailed ewes, respectively.
-These findings were suggested with our present results of 50 and 55% for OT and E2+OT groups, respectively.
-But the level of variation between OT and E2+OT groups might be due to differences in sheep breeds, body sizes, the sources, and doses of dilators used in the present study.
-For the present study, we also observed more pregnancy rates while using combined dilators (OT+E2) than single OT dilators, and this might be due to more penetration effects as described by Masoudi et al., (2017) as E2+OT (4.10 cm) and OT (3.90 cm).
+It was also found that the processes of transcervical (TC) embryo transfer (ET) in sheep improved considerably, increasing cervical dilatation, exogenous estradiol-17 beta (E2), and oxytocin (OT) (Wulster-Radcliffe, Costine, & Lewis, 1999).
+Masoudi et al. (2017) found the highest cervical dilations of 90% and 100% in OT and E2+OT groups with the highest pregnancy rates of 60 and 65% of fat-tailed ewes, respectively.
+These findings match our present results of 50 and 55% for OT and E2+OT groups, respectively.
+However, the level of variation between OT and E2+OT groups might be due to differences in sheep breeds, body sizes, and the sources and doses of dilators used.
+In the present study, we also observed higher pregnancy rates while using combined dilators (OT+E2) over the use of a single OT dilator, and this might be due to more penetration effects as described by Masoudi et al. (2017) for E2+OT (4.10 cm) and for OT (3.90 cm).
 While sheep cervix remains more dilated, deep cervical insemination produces higher fertilization.
-Fukui & Roberts (1978) also agreed with this report and observed a 45% fertility rate for deep cervical insemination with frozen semen (300 million sperm/ dose).
-In another report, Falchi, Taema, La Clanche & Scaramuzzi (2012) also stated that maximum cervical penetration in the preovulatory period with estradiol concentrations suggests the cervix's relaxation probably through an oxytocin-PGE mediated pathway.
+Fukui & Roberts (1978) also agree with this report and observed a 45% fertility rate for deep cervical insemination with frozen semen (300 million sperm/ dose).
+In another report, Falchi, Taema, La Clanche, & Scaramuzzi (2012) also stated that maximum cervical penetration in the preovulatory period with estradiol concentrations suggests the cervix's relaxation probably through an oxytocin-PGE mediated pathway.